dollarshaveclub/e2e/README.md

 - Official Selenium Webdriver JS SDK - http://seleniumhq.github.io/selenium/docs/api/javascript/
 - Sauce Labs

-End-to-end testing is inherently flaky, so we built a runner to help mitigate the flakiness:
+End-to-end tests is inherently flaky, so we built a runner to help mitigate the flakiness:

 - Retry support - retry a test as many times as you'd like
 - Retry local tests on Sauce Labs - if a local test keeps failing, retry it on Sauce Labs so that you can have a video